 Potential Impacts Management Objectives Performance Targets Monitoring Indicators • Marine pollution from diesel fuel spills. • Resort has the right to refuse fuel deliveries from tankers not complying with national maritime and spill prevention regulations or policies.
 Diesel transfers to be closely supervised by tanker captain and allocated resort staff.
-Crew and resort staff maintain visual surveillance during transfer operations.
+Crew and resort staff maintains visual surveillance during transfer operations.
 Couplings and fuel lines are evacuated and regularly checked (eg pressure-tested). • No deliveries from tankers with inadequate fuel line evacuation and flow monitoring equipment.
 No leaks from fuel line couplings or resort fuel lines.
 No marine oil spill incidents.
 Number of marine spill incidents.
 Number of leak incidents involving coupling or resort fuel line. • Soil contamination and/or groundwater pollution from fuel, lubricant or chemical leaks and spills. • All liquid chemicals stored in appropriate containers on impermeable floored areas.
-Fuel and oil drums are stored on • stored on open ground.
-No lubricant servicing or repairs on open unprotected ground.
-No build-up of oily leaf litter in diesel bund and oil traps.
-No diesel fuel leaks from underground fuel lines. • Number of petrol or oil drums kept on open ground.
+Fuel and oil drums are stored on sealed floors or spill trays.
+Floor coverings or strong plastic ground sheets at all oily service and repair areas.
+Regularly clean out oil traps in diesel tank bund.
+Pressure-testing of belowground diesel pipelines. • stored on open ground.
+No lubricant servicing or repairs on open unprotected ground. • Number of petrol or oil drums kept on open ground.
 Number of sites with contaminated soils.
 Number of bund and oil trap inspections and clean ups.
-Annual diesel line pressure- testing results.
-Number of land spill and leak incidents. • Explosion or fire from ignition or mixing of volatile or flammable chemicals during storage, use or disposal • Flammable chemicals protected from ignition sources by appropriate storage, equipment, warning signs, training & supervision • No fuel, gas or chemical fires or explosions.
+Annual diesel line pressuretesting results.
+Number of land spill and leak incidents. • Explosion or fire from ignition or mixing of volatile or flammable chemicals during storage, use or disposal • Flammable chemicals protected from ignition sources by • No fuel, gas or chemical fires or explosions.
 All incompatible chemicals are stored and handled separately. • Number of chemical ignition accidents.
 Number of hazardous chemical incidents reported by staff. • Injury and health risks from contact/exposure to hazardous chemicals. • Minimise risks by staff training, protective clothing and equipment, and using MSDS information. • No injuries or illnesses caused by contact or exposure to chemicals. • Number of chemical accidents requiring medical attention.